 So, make sure to eat plenty of gut-friendly foods.

 Now, the good news is that the hormone-friendly foods we talked about earlier are also great for your gut 🙂

-Having said that there are two gut-friendly foods I want to highlight here: bone broth (or veggie broth if you’re vegetarian/vegan) and probiotic foods.
+Having said that there are three gut-friendly foods I want to highlight here: bone broth (or veggie broth if you’re vegetarian/vegan), prebiotic-rich foods and probiotic foods.

 - Broths are a concentrated source of nutrients that heal the gut lining.